 Gifts of Cash

 Cash contributions by check or credit card offer the easiest ways to give.
-MMC accepts Visa, MasterCard and American Express.
-Checks can be mailed to:
+MMC accepts Visa, MasterCard, and American Express.
+Checks should be made payable to Marymount Manhattan College and mailed to:

 Office of Institutional Advancement

 221 E. 71st Street

 Please visit our Recurring Gift webpage to learn more about our newest method of giving to Marymount Manhattan.

 All full-time faculty and staff of Marymount Manhattan College can choose to donate to the Annual Fund through payroll deduction.
 Please fill out our Annual Fund Contribution Form and return it to Jessica St. Marie, Assistant Director of Annual Giving.